gruns/blagoblag/content/drafts/why-crypto.rst

 I'm very proud of our work so far.
 You can find `our documentation online`_.
 We're not done.
 We have many more types of cryptographic operations left to expose, and more recipes left to expose.
 But the work we've done so far has stayed true to our principles.
+Please let us know if our documentation ever fails to make something accessible to you.

 .. _`our documentation online`: https://cryptography.io